jessebyun/bayes_theorem/README.md

 <img src="https://i.imgur.com/JyqrtCC.png" alt="image"/>
 <br/>

-This python code will take inputs on the number of times the die will be rolled and the value of each roll of the die.
-The program will return the posterior probability that a given die was chosen.
+This python code will take inputs on the number of times the die was rolled and the value of the die from each roll.
+The program will then return the posterior probability of each die that it was the one chosen.
 <img src="https://i.imgur.com/zBFs4LN.jpg" alt="image"/>